abiosoft/colima/README.md

 nix-env -iA nixpkgs.colima
 ```

-Or stay on the bleeding edge (only Homebrew)
+Or stay on the bleeding edge (only Homebrew).

 ```
 brew install --HEAD colima